 1900 — On October 8, Mount Hebron Lodge No. 42, Prince Hall Masons, purchased a lot from Cain and Margaret Artis near the Colored Graded School, Charley Battle, Cain Artis and Daniel Vick.
 [This is the Masonic cemetery.
 I was initially confused by the reference to the school, but a contemporaneous topographic map shows that Lane Street once extended parallel to Nash Street, across then-open fields, to meet Stantonsburg Street [now Pender] at the approximate location (and in the path of) today’s Black Creek Road. ]

-1900 — Hannibal Lodge #1552, Order of Odd Fellows, purchased a lot on what is now Lane Street.
-Tax records list no deed reference for the purchase.
+ca. 1900 — Hannibal Lodge #1552, Order of Odd Fellows, purchased a lot on what is now Lane Street.
+The lodge apparently never filed a deed for the purchase.

 1904 — The topographic map of Wilson shows empty spaces at the locations of Oakdale, the Masonic and Rountree cemeteries.